Aberry-byte/doYourPilersWork/README.md

 Then you can move into the created directory and run `make`

 # TODO
-## TUI
-- have better reporting on what is installed or not
-- have better reporting on what works or doesn't (it currently will just fail out if something doesn't work)

 ## General wants
-- add option to install all available pilers
 - I want to have little dependencies as possible so anyway to facilitate that I am open to, this might require switching to a compiled language for the main script.
+- add option to install all available pilers (probably too much for this project)